duducosmos/htmlcoingetwork/README.md

 Added getwork for GPU mining.

+It's on the MAIN BRANCH in this repository.

 When executing htmlcoind, you MUST UPDATE the targetaddress to use your wallet address, otherwise it pays coins to my wallet.